jcrist/msgspec/_sources/extending.rst.txt

 - ``enc_hook`` in ``Encoder``, for transforming custom types into values that ``msgspec`` already knows how to serialize.
-- ``dec_hook`` in ``Decoder``, for converting natively supported types back into a custom type when using :ref:`typed deserialization
+- ``dec_hook`` in ``Decoder``, for converting natively supported types back into a custom type when using :ref:`typed decoding <typed-decoding>`.
-  <typed-deserialization>`.

 Here we define ``enc_hook`` and ``dec_hook`` callbacks to convert `decimal.Decimal` objects to/from strings, which are then natively handled by